 JULIE WAS BORN AND RAISED WEST OF DENVER IN GOLDEN, COLORADO.
 NESTLED IN THE FOOTHILLS, GOLDEN IS WHERE JULIE CALLS HOME TODAY, ALTHOUGH SHE FREQUENTLY TRAVELS TO NASHVILLE AND BEYOND TO PERFORM.

 Julie has been singing her entire life fueled by the early encouragement and support from her Mom, Carley.
 Although life has driven her in many other directions, singing has been her constant “True North”.

 Julie graduated from the University of Colorado at Boulder and earned her degree in History with a professional teaching license.
 Not only has she been a teacher and coach, but a successful tour operator and business owner.
 Julie and her husband Al started their own tour company called Golden Odysseys, Inc., specializing in equestrian and castle getaways in Ireland.
 A few years later, they branched out into Beyond the Classroom and took students to Washington D.C./Williamsburg and Ireland.
 In 2008, Julie moved to Nashville, Tennessee to pursue her singing career with Marty Martel, CEO of Midnight Special Productions.
-Most recently Julie was signed with Century II Records under CEO Allen Karl.
+Julie was signed with Century II Records under CEO Allen Karl as well.

 Her first CD, Defining Moments, was well-received and played throughout the world.
 Her first number one on the Independent Charts was Janie Fricke’s, It Ain’t Easy Being Easy.
 Julie now has eight number one hits on the Independent Country Radio Charts, including three Platinum duets!